-In this tutorial we will show you how to install Habari CMS on Ubuntu 18.04 LTS.
-For those of you who didn’t know, Habari is a free and open source blog engine written in PHP and currently supports MySQL, SQLite and PostgreSQL for the database backend and application framework with a modular, object-oriented core.
+In this tutorial, we will show you how to install Habari CMS on Ubuntu 18.04 LTS.
+For those of you who didn’t know, Habari is a free and open-source blog engine written in PHP and currently supports MySQL, SQLite, and PostgreSQL for the database backend and application framework with a modular, object-oriented core.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Habari CMS on a Ubuntu 18.04 LTS (Bionic Beaver) server.
+I will show you through the step by step installation of Habari CMS on a Ubuntu 18.04 LTS (Bionic Beaver) server.

 Install Habari CMS on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
-First make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.
+First, make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.

 Step 2.
-Install LAMP (Linux, Apache, MariaDB and PHP) server.
+Install LAMP (Linux, Apache, MariaDB, and PHP) server.

 A Ubuntu 18.04 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.
-Also install all required PHP modules:
+Also, install all required PHP modules:

-First thing to do is to go to Habari’s download page and download the latest stable version of Habari, At the moment of writing this article it is version 0.9.2:
+The first thing to do is to go to Habari’s download page and download the latest stable version of Habari, At the moment of writing this article it is version 0.9.2:

 We will need to change some folders permissions:

 By default, MariaDB is not hardened.
-You can secure MariaDB using the mysql_secure_installation script. you should read and below each steps carefully which will set root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:
+You can secure MariaDB using the mysql_secure_installation script. you should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MariaDB:

 Configure it like this:

-Next we will need to log in to the MariaDB console and create a database for the Habari.
+Next, we will need to log in to the MariaDB console and create a database for the Habari.
 Run the following command: